lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 3. The application at the peer P performs the following actions.

-   * If the Access Token is not valid anymore, the peer P deletes all the EDHOC sessions associated with the Access Token, as well as the OSCORE Security Context derived from each of those sessions.
+   * If the access token is not valid anymore, the peer P deletes all the EDHOC sessions associated with the access token, as well as the OSCORE Security Context derived from each of those sessions.

-      If the peer P acted as ACE Client, then P obtains a new Access Token from the ACE AS, and uploads it to the other peer acting as ACE RS.
+     If the peer P acted as ACE client, then P obtains a new access token from the ACE AS, and uploads it to the other peer acting as ACE RS.

      Finally, the application at P moves to step 4.

-   * If the Access Token is valid while the OSCORE Security Context CTX is not, then the peer P deletes CTX.
+   * If the access token is valid while the OSCORE Security Context CTX is not, then the peer P deletes CTX.

      After that, the peer P deletes the EDHOC session from which CTX was generated, or from which the eldest CTX's ancestor OSCORE Security Context was generated before any key update occurred (e.g., by means of KUDOS or other key update methods).

      Finally, the application at P moves to step 4.

 4. The peer P runs a new execution of the EDHOC protocol with the other peer.
 Upon successfully completing the EDHOC execution, the two peers derive and install a new OSCORE Security Context from this latest EDHOC session.

-The flowchart in {{fig-flowchart-keys-token-invalid}} shows the handling of an Access Token or of a set of application keys that have become invalid.
+The flowchart in {{fig-flowchart-keys-token-invalid}} shows the handling of an access token or of a set of application keys that have become invalid.

 ~~~~~~~~~~~ aasvg
 Invalid token specifying CRED_I,